 An NP is an advanced practice nurse who is educated at the master’s level or higher and has a foundation as a registered nurse.
-NPs provide advanced level care that includes health promotion, health prevention, wellness and disease management, as well as diagnosis and treating acute, chronic, and episodic illness.
+Nurse Practitioners provide advanced level care that includes health promotion, health prevention, wellness and disease management, as well as diagnosis and treating acute, chronic, and episodic illness.
 NPs can prescribe medications and a variety of treatment modalities, and work in many different healthcare environments.

 NPs generally specialize in a specific population group.
 For example: